 - ALL Chapters link to OHC Standardized Exam Blueprint

 About the Authors

-The number of individuals that have contributed to the development of this manual is truly amazing.
-Certainly, special recognition goes to Dr. Alice Suter, editor of the 4th edition of the Hearing Conservation Manual which this revision uses as the basis of its organizational approach.
-Originally envisioned as an update, the 5th edition of the Hearing Conservation Manual evolved into a major revision.
-Individual chapter authors and contributors were subject matter experts in their respective fields:
+The number of individuals experts that have contributed to the development of this manual is very significant.
+Special recognition is given to Dr. Alice Suter, editor of the 4th edition of the Hearing Conservation Manual, which this version is based upon.
+Originally planned as an update, the 5th edition evolved into a major revision.
+Individual chapter authors and contributors that were subject matter experts in their respective fields include: